REFFLY: Melody-Constrained Lyrics Editing Model: Introduction

 Addressing these challenges, we propose a novel \textit{\textbf{revision framework}}, \ModelName{}, which transfers a draft prose to structured and singable lyrics align with a piece of melody.
-To enhance melody-lyric alignment, we develop a training-free heuristic for capturing prominent lyrical words and musical notes ($\S$\ref{sec:better-aligning}).
-Since the melody-aligned lyric data is scarce due to copyright constraints, we design an instruction-based mechanism to guide LLMs towards highly singable lyrics by training on a synthetic dataset ($\S$ \ref{sec:method}). \ModelName{} can generate full-length songs with lyrical refrains of verse (develops the song’s plot and message) and chorus (the repeated, memorable musical motif).
+To enhance melody-lyric alignment, we develop a training-free heuristic for capturing prominent lyrical words and musical notes ($\S$\ref{sec:prominent_note}).
+Since the melody-aligned lyric data is scarce due to copyright constraints, we design an instruction-based mechanism to guide LLMs towards highly singable lyrics by training on a synthetic dataset ($\S$ \ref{sec:training_dataset}). \ModelName{} can generate full-length songs with lyrical verses that develop the song's plot and message, and choruses that repeat a memorable musical motif.